Gha7/T5_Capital-Bikeshare/README.md

 - What are the most crowded days and what time was it?
 - What is the difference between registered and casual users?
 - How does the season affect the number of users?
-- Did the low temperature in winter affect the registered users?
+- Did the low temperature in winter affect the registered users and casual users?

 # Algorithms:
 - Time Series Data